FHIR in Vietnam: a timeline from 2010 to today

 7. 2027+ — The forward roadmap

 Three conditions decide whether the roadmap succeeds.
-First, alignment with the Ministry of Health and BHXH — without official endorsement, FHIR will remain a side channel.
+First, alignment with the Ministry of Health and BHXH — without an official governance route, FHIR will remain a side channel.
 Second, the technical capacity of vendors and hospitals — training, sandboxes, and Connectathons are the way to compress the learning curve.
-Third, a sustainable community model — an HL7 Vietnam Affiliate needs funding, maintainers, and a transparent decision-making process so the IG does not end up "abandoned" the way many open-source projects do.
+Third, a sustainable Working Group model — an HL7 Vietnam Affiliate needs funding, maintainers, and a transparent decision-making process so the IG remains actively governed.

 8. Ten milestones worth remembering